sudhaverma/Security-Vulnerabilities/DifferentVulnerabilities.md

    ..
 </form>
 ```
-In this we make use of hidden fields to store CSRFtoken which has a common name as 'CSRFToken'.
+In this, we make use of hidden fields to store CSRFtoken which has a common name as 'CSRFToken'.
 This CSRF token is generated using java.security.SecureRandom class which generates significantly long random token.
 Whenever user logs into the web application,this CSRFToken is attached to user's session alongwith the form and submits a non-imdempotent request to the web server then at server end the request handler matches these two tokens, one present in the session of the user and other in the request , if these tokens doesnot match then transaction will not be performed.
 Thus preventing Cross site request forgery attack to occur.